bmac/ember-data-sails-adapter/README.md

 Type: `String`
 Default value: `''`

-The filename used to store the access token after a successful auth.
+The prefix to add to the request uris.

 #### log
 Type: `Boolean`